alp3rkum/webdriverupdater/README.md

 ### How To Use?

-All you need to do is to double-click or call it via another console/GUI interface.
+**Standard webDriverUpdater:** All you need to do is to double-click or call it via another console/GUI interface.
 It doesn't take any arguments.
+**CMD webDriverUpdater:** python webDriverUpdater_cmd.py (--edge/--chrome/--firefox/--gecho/--help)

 ## Requirements